EfeNexus/efeStrategyPi/README.md

-# Welcome to efeStrategyPi 🧠✨
+# Welcome to efeStrategy Pi 🧠

 Where strategy meets code and brilliance takes flight!
 Powered by **Efe Nexus Pi**, this is the hub for crafting clever solutions, mastering challenges, and turning bold ideas into reality.
 I’m `@efeStrategy`, and I’m excited to have you join the journey.